 ‘AI’ and ‘Big Data’ are currently the two most popular tech-related buzzwords in circulation on the web.
-Countless articles are written on these topics, often by individuals that lack a basic Understanding of what these terms denote.
-This overproduction of superfluous content has misled the general populace with regards to the nature of these emerging technologies.
+Countless articles are written on these topics, often by individuals that lack a basic understanding of what these terms denote.
+This overproduction of superfluous content has misled the general populace with regard to the nature of these emerging technologies.
 So, we are going to talk about that how Big Companies Use AI and Big Data to Drive Success.

 One way to improve the current state of knowledge on these topics, besides writing and publishing well-researched articles, is to provide documented examples of how leading companies from different industries are using artificial intelligence and large datasets in their day-to-day business operations.

 This is not to say that industry leaders are necessarily at the forefront of innovation when it comes to these technologies.
 History provides ample cases of companies failing to utilize the full potential of the tech they were using.
 Nevertheless, knowing what the major players are doing is useful for observing general trends in technology use.

 In the rest of this article, we will examine the various ways in which some of the world’s largest corporations are using emergent technologies such as AI and Big Data.
 Bear in mind that our examples are at best emblematic, and are only intended to demonstrate some of the latest trends in the field.

 As one of the Fortune 500 highest-ranking companies (currently sitting at 87th place in 2018), Coca-cola has been trying to utilize next-gen tech such as AI and Big Data to keep an edge over their competitors.
 As a beverage manufacturer, their usage of these technologies has mainly stayed on the production side of things, with a few notable forays into CRM.